TronFortyTwo/Tux-in-Space/README.md

 the makefile.

 The program is programmed for linux only, but whit very few work can also run on other operative systems.
-(See information file) Before compiling, go to the "generic.h" file to choose to active or shut down debug. (default is ON).
+(See information file)

 For developers is suggested to use the latest version in the master branch, for normal users the latest release.

 Status